 The toolbar with buttons for work with pictures and text:

-- – adds all of the pictures in the folders to the project template.
+- – adds all pictures in the folder to the project template.

 - – removes all of the pictures from the project template.

-- – inserts a text frame into a project page.
-Only available for Photo Book, Calendar, Canvas Print, Postcard, and Collage.
+- – adds a freestanding image to a project page.
+Only available for Photo Book, Calendar, Canvas Print, and Collage.

-- – inserts a picture into a project page.
-Only available for Photo Book, Calendar, Canvas Print, Postcard, and Collage.
+- – adds a freestanding text frame to a project page.
+Only available for Photo Book, Calendar, Canvas Print, and Collage.

 How Projects Are Handled in ZPS X